 Future of Payments

 You might not notice the difference between paying cash and paying with your card because the cost of card payments is intentionally hidden form the customers.
-The merchants pay a fee for each card payment they receive and they pass those additional charges onto their customers so anything between 0.2% to 3.0% of all of your purchases actually go to the banks and payment processors, excluding other fees that they charge you more directly.
+The merchants pay a fee for each card payment they receive, and they pass those additional charges onto their customers.
+Anything between 0.2% to 3.0% of all of your purchases actually go to the banks and payment processors, excluding other fees that they charge you more directly.
 It’s you who ends up paying those extra costs.

 Payment Cards are Surveillance Devices

-Privacy is important and it’s a hot issue nowadays, just remember the recent scandal with Facebook.
-People started to care more about their digital footprints and they want to control the data that many companies, including the banks and payment processors, have been silently collecting and analyzing.
-People and governments are calling for more transparency and accountability but it’s still possible to collect and sell user data to make an extra profit so all of the data companies do that.
+Privacy is important.
+No wonder it’s a hot issue nowadays, just remember the recent scandal with Facebook.
+People started to care more about their digital footprints, and they want to control the data that many companies, including the banks and payment processors, have been silently collecting and analyzing.
+People and governments are calling for more transparency and accountability, but it’s still possible to collect and sell user data to make an extra profit, so most of the data hoarding companies do that.

-Of course, the data aggregating companies can’t get away with everything and there are plenty of new regulations such as GDPR that help people to protect their privacy but those regulations are not universal, and they’re far from perfect and the corporate greed always finds a way to bend the laws in order to maximize profits.
+Of course, the data aggregators can’t get away with everything and there are plenty of new regulations such as GDPR that help people to protect their privacy.
+Unfortunately, those regulations are not universal, and they’re far from perfect.
+Corporate greed always finds a way to bend the laws in order to maximize profits.
 Even the well intended companies are dangerous to user privacy because they have to store the data somewhere and that data will always be a honeypot for hackers.

 Payment Cards Add Counterparty Risk